 Many process videos seek to de-mystify.
 This one only inspires.

-Lana’s curatorial eye and love for MATCH pewter makes her Atlanta’s official Little MATCH Girl.
-She loves sharing MATCH with her customers and then guiding them through the hand engraving process to make each piece a personalized heirloom.
+John’s curatorial eye and love for MATCH pewter makes Franciscus Silver & Pewter Gifts the go to location for MATCHHe loves sharing MATCH with his customers and then guiding them through the hand engraving process to make each piece a personalized heirloom.

 Shown is one of our most popular MATCH gifts.
 A porringer just waiting for the baby's initials and perhaps even a birthdate.
 This will certainly be the gift that will be treasured for years to come.

 I fondly remember my first piece of MATCH (the first of I hope many more pieces to come!) was the footed compote.
-It was love at first sight and Lana knew that, pretty much boxing it up with one of her signature double colored satin ribbons.
-Teal and brown as I recall.
-It now graces our dining room table.
+It was love at first sight and now graces our dining room table.
 The elegant curves of the traditional Italian design elevate fruit, sometimes a bouquet of salad, even a very lucky black cat at times!

-Like LJ Lewis Silver Company, MATCH prides itself on adhering to the highest levels of quality, attention to detail, and outstanding personal customer service.
+Like Franciscus Silver & Pewter Gifts, MATCH prides itself on adhering to the highest levels of quality, attention to detail, and outstanding personal customer service.
 We’re proud to bring MATCH to our customers in Atlanta and throughout the United States.
 We’d love to see how you’ve woven MATCH pewter into your table settings and your lives.
-Please post on Instagram and tag @ljlewissilver for a chance to win a pair of beautiful MATCH napkin rings.

 Our parting shot.
 Isn't it lovely?